c3y1huang/caasp-e2e/README.md

 ```
 <1> Test scenarios.

 <2> The steps maps to the test scenarios.
+Required because golang does not see package with filename suffixed `_test`.

 <3> Entry point to the steps.